kavon/kavon.github.com/src/index.md

 ##### Research

-INDENT I am interested in the *expressiveness* and *performance* of concurrent functional programming languages.
-I also like to dabble in topics under the theory of computation.
+INDENT Broadly speaking, I am interested in the *expressiveness* and *performance* of concurrent functional programming languages.
+Right now I am working on parallel runtime systems to support such languages.

 ##### Teaching